raphaelmansuy/tutorials/32_generative_ai_context_engineering.md

 ## Chapter 1: Introduction—Context is King, and You’re About to Rule

 You’re at a party, and someone yells, “Get it fixed!” across the room.
 Is it a spilled drink, a broken chair, or their latest Tinder flop?
 You’re lost without context—stumbling through guesses like a blindfolded kid swinging at a piñata.
 Now imagine an AI in the same spot: a user types, “What’s the problem?” and it replies, “Try rebooting your toaster.”
 Useless.
 Frustrating.
 Avoidable.
-That’s where **Context Engineering** comes in—arming AI with the smarts to decode the *who*, *what*, and *why* behind every query, turning chaos into clarity.
+That’s where **Context Engineering** comes in—arming AI with the smarts to decode the _who_, _what_, and _why_ behind every query, turning chaos into clarity.

-This isn’t your grandma’s 500-page tech manual.
-In this 10,000-word rocket ride, we’re fast-tracking you from zero to Context Engineering hero.
-No fluff, no filler—just hard-hitting insights, real-world stories, and hands-on steps to master this game-changer.
-Expect punchy anecdotes, quizzes to keep your brain buzzing, and diagrams that make sense of the madness.
-By the end, you’ll wield AI like a pro—and we’ll prove it with a 24-hour challenge.
-Ready?
-Let’s roll.

 ---